 “Redundancy” That Isn’t Genuine

 You returned from maternity leave, or raised a health and safety concern, or blew the whistle.
 Three weeks later, your role was “made redundant.”
 They’re already advertising your job on LinkedIn.
-In Osborn v Mothercare, WhatsApp messages proved the redundancy was a sham — £67,801 awarded.
+In Osborn v Mothercare WhatsApp messages showed the redundancy was a sham, and £67,801 was awarded.

-Evidence needed: your complaint, timing of redundancy, LinkedIn job posting for your role
+Evidence needed: your complaint, timing of redundancy, LinkedIn job advert for your role

-Email servers, Teams workspaces, HR systems, performance review databases, security pass logs, payroll records — every piece of evidence lives on your employer’s infrastructure.
-You can submit a Subject Access Request under UK GDPR, but employers have 30 days to respond — and the data may be “incomplete.”
-Without independent, timestamped copies of your evidence, your tribunal claim depends entirely on what your employer chooses to disclose.
+Email servers, Teams workspaces, HR systems, appraisal databases, security pass logs and payroll records all live on your employer’s infrastructure.
+You can submit a subject access request under the UK GDPR, but your employer has one month to respond and the response can come back incomplete.
+Without independent, timestamped copies of your own, your tribunal claim depends entirely on what your employer chooses to disclose.

-Strong evidence changes the outcome before it reaches a hearing.
+Documented evidence changes the outcome long before the claim reaches a hearing.

-Real UK cases.
 Real outcomes.
-The evidence made the difference.
+In each one, the evidence made the difference.

-Brosnan v Coalo (2023) — Mark Brosnan, a plumber on sick leave with a back injury, was deliberately excluded from a work WhatsApp group used for safety updates.
+Brosnan v Coalo (2023).
+Mark Brosnan, a plumber on sick leave with a back injury, was left out of the work WhatsApp group used for safety updates.
 His manager said he “was not added because he was absent.”
-The WhatsApp messages also contained racial harassment.
-Tribunal found disability discrimination. £134,400 including loss of earnings, injury to feelings and personal injury.
+The same WhatsApp group carried racial harassment.
+The tribunal found disability discrimination and awarded £134,400 covering loss of earnings, injury to feelings and personal injury.

 Source: Stephens Scown, GB News

-Miluska v Roman Property Group (2025) — Paula Miluska, a pregnant consultant, was fired by text message.
-Her boss sent a “deliberately vague” message ending with a jazz hands emoji.
+Miluska v Roman Property Group (2025).
+Paula Miluska, a pregnant consultant, was dismissed by text message.
+Her employer sent a “deliberately vague” message ending with a jazz hands emoji.
 The text message itself was the evidence.
-Judge found the intent was obvious — she was dismissed for pregnancy-related illness. £93,616.74 for pregnancy discrimination and unfair dismissal.
+The tribunal found the intent obvious: she was dismissed over pregnancy-related illness.
+The award was £93,616.74 for pregnancy discrimination and unfair dismissal.

 Source: People Management, LBC